 LMU Law is a non-residential campus.
 If you do not already live in the Knoxville area, then you will need to find a place to live.
 Apartments and housing closest to downtown and the University of Tennessee do not stay vacant for long.
 However, the law school is easily accessible from the interstate, and rush-hour traffic is not very heavy.
 LMU Law allows remote access to library resources, which is a valuable asset to students who commute longer distances.
 We also have plenty of small rooms where students can study to avoid going home between classes.

-In late January, we will post our latest Student Housing Guide.
+We will post our latest Student Housing Guide.
 It provides information on rental properties where many of our students live.
 It is not an exhaustive list, but it will provide you with information sorted by area (Downtown Knoxville, North Knoxville, and West Knoxville) and rental rates, distance to the law school, and pet restrictions (shoudl you have one).

-Additional properties can be found in the Knoxville Apartment Guide
+Apartment properties can be found in the Knoxville Apartment Guide

 Once you have accepted an offer and we receive your acceptance forms, we will send you information to your class' Facebook page.
 On the page you can introduce yourself, look for a roommate, or ask questions of your fellow classmates.
 The Office of Admissions does not monitor the site, so if you have questions, please contact us directly either by telephone at (865) 545-5304 or (865) 545-5303, or by email at [email protected].

 7. Reserve Parking

 LMU Law does not provide parking for our students; however, there are several parking areas close to the law school.
 We will provide contact information of nearby lots and garages shortly.
 LMU Law receives a special rate at the Langley Garage, and it is available once you arrive.
 Currently, the rate is $370 per semester for the 2020-2021 academic year.
 This amount is factored in the cost of living allowance through budgeted financial aid.